feature-image

 ADVERTISEMENT

-And with all this the PNC Championship event marks the final big celebration for the 2025 golf season before everyone takes a break.
-The men’s PGA Tour will return a little later than the previous season, as the PGA already cancelled the Sentry in Maui, Hawaii.
+And with all this, the PNC Championship event marks the final big celebration of the 2025 golf season before everyone takes a break.
+The PGA Tour will return a little later than the previous season, as the PGA canceled the Sentry in Maui, Hawaii.
 But the LPGA will begin its new season shortly after at the Hilton Grand Vacations event.
 And fans must wait until next December to see the families return to Orlando for another PNC Championship battle.

 ADVERTISEMENT